 Once at the put-in, we soon learned that river etiquette is the same in the UK as in the US–yet another thing that our countries have in common.
 We asked the friendly local folks from Abernethy Nethybridge Outfitters for information on the run, they sized us up (including our boats and weather-worn gear), and then our new friend Jerry offered us a shuttle from the take-out–as long as we could be ready when they were.
 What followed was the quickest gear throwdown in history, and then a lightning fast shuttle ride (amazed that their van could move that fast, even towing a boat rack).

-The run was mellow, maybe a few rapids of class II, but very pretty.
+The run was very straightforward, maybe a few rapids of class II, but very pretty.
 And a great way to see the Scottish countryside.

 Another first for us was that the take-out was at a Speyside distillery.
 So naturally we followed our paddle with a tour of Cragganmore Distillery.